chris-short/devopsish.com/content/post/123/index.md

 ## Process

-[Security Configuration Benchmarks for Kubernetes](https://blog.aquasec.com/kubernetes-security-cis-benchmarks) — "With dozens or hundreds of different configuration parameters across the system, it’s challenging for Kubernetes administrators to know whether they have set them all up correctly with good security practices in mind.
-Fortunately, there is guidance available in the form of the Center for Internet Security’s benchmark recommendations."
+[Security Configuration Benchmarks for Kubernetes](https://blog.aquasec.com/kubernetes-security-cis-benchmarks) — "With dozens or hundreds of different configuration parameters across the system, it's challenging for Kubernetes administrators to know whether they have set them all up correctly with good security practices in mind.
+Fortunately, there is guidance available in the form of the Center for Internet Security's benchmark recommendations."

 [How to plan in a world full of unknowns](https://www.linkedin.com/pulse/how-plan-world-full-unknowns-jim-whitehurst/) — "What I am saying, however, is that organizations hoping to avoid being disrupted must change how they think about the future."